gdwmw/Next.js-Boilerplate/README.md

 ## Boilerplate Description 📖

 This boilerplate is a web application built using Next.js, which is a React framework for web application development.
 The boilerplate includes various features such as authentication, theme management, state management, form validation, and more.
+Additionally, this boilerplate follows the principles of Atomic Design for organizing components.

 ## Boilerplate Structure 📂